Prediction-method/Protein-Dna-prediction-method/README.md

 We welcome other researchers to discuss with us.
-After further research is completed, the relevant materials will be uploaded.
-Thanks a lot and please be patient
+Our team is conducting further in-depth research, and relevant materials will be uploaded after the relevant research is completed.
+Thanks a lot and please be patient.